GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

-### Install oxd-perl
+## Install oxd-perl

-To install oxd-perl from CPAN, run the following command in Linux terminal or Windows command window
+To install oxd-perl from CPAN, run the following command in Linux terminal or Windows command window:

 ``` {.code }
 cpan > install GLUU/oxdperl-0.02.tar.gz
 ```

-To install CGI::Session, Net::SSLeay and IO::Socket::SSL modules run the following commands in CPAN
+To install CGI::Session, Net::SSLeay and IO::Socket::SSL modules run the following commands in CPAN:

 ``` {.code }
 cpan > install CGI::Session